Menu Close

 6. Exam items with qualifiers

-7. Exam items about healthcare sciences
+7. Exam items about health sciences

-I can’t tell you whether you’ll be asked about theories of Piaget or Erikson; I don’t know for sure!
-But I do know that the Outline mentions “development,” and I can surmise that developmental theories would be “fair game.”
-And while I can’t recall ever having had a question on handwashing, or biohazards, topics such as infection control and workplace safety are required for exam eligibility.
-So, I’d say that’s “fair game,” too.
+But I do know that the Outline mentions “development,” and I can surmise that exam items related to developmental theories would be fair game.
+And I can’t recall ever having faced a question on topics such as handwashing, biohazards, infection control or workplace safety.
+Yet, instruction on these topics is required for exam eligibility.
+So, I’d guess that’s fair game, too.
 Be prepared!

 8. “Old” information is fair game

-It’s common to assume studies published more than five years ago are outdated.
-Nothing could be further from the truth!
 The big push for evidence-based practice has resulted in more emphasis on higher levels of evidence, rather than publication date.
 Some basic underpinnings for clinical practice are always appropriate fodder for the exam.
+I’m not saying what you’ll see; I’m saying, be prepared!

 9. Drugs used in other countries

-Even if a drug is no longer acceptable in the United States, you should not be surprised to see it on the IBLCE exam if it is commonly used elsewhere.
-You may need a working knowledge of its likely indications and possible side effects because it is an international exam.
+Even if a drug is no longer acceptable in the United States, you should not be surprised to see it on the IBCLC exam if it is commonly used elsewhere.
+It’s fair game on the IBCLC exam.

 10. Diagnostic procedures

-How prepared do you feel for the whole range of topics that might be “fair game” on this exam?
+How prepared do you feel for the whole range of topics that might be fair game on this exam?
 Tell me in the comments below!